 When the Kneens moved to BC in 1995, Cathleen began to integrate her commitment to social justice with her farm background.
 She was instrumental in founding the Mission City Farmers’ Market and later the Sorrento Village Farmers’ Market and served on the Board of the Certified Organic Associations of BC in several different capacities; she was also the editor of BC Organic Grower, COABC’s quarterly magazine, from its inception.
 Her main focus became community food security and food policy and she worked with groups across the province to create the BC Food Systems Network, founded in 1999, which she served as the Executive Director until moving to Ottawa at the end of 2006.

 In October 2006 Cathleen was elected Chair of the newly-incorporated national organization, Food Secure Canada/Sécurité Alimentaire Canada.
 She worked on the Management Team for the People's Food Policy Project from 2008 to the launch of Resetting the Table: A People's Food Policy for Canada.
-Cathleen is Chair of Just Food in Ottawa; she also continues to work closely with Brewster as the editor, co-writer, illustrator and designer of The Ram's Horn.
+Cathleen has recently resigned her position as Chair of Just Food in Ottawa but continues as Chair of the new Ottawa Food Policy Council; she also continues to work closely with Brewster as the editor, co-writer, illustrator and designer of The Ram's Horn.

 - About Us